Accenture/DBTestCompareGenerator/README.md

   }
 }
 ```
-and just run *DBTestCompareGenerator.exe* apllication.
+and just run *DBTestCompareGenerator.exe* application.

 ### 2. To generate tests for **all tables** in database set *ReadExcelFile* to *false* in *appsettings.json*.

 DBTestCompareGenerator by default is creating three types of test:
--	Smoke tests – counting number of rows in each of the table.
-Number of rows is obtaining form the data base system tables.
+-	Smoke tests – counting the number of rows in each of the tables.
+The number of rows is obtaining from the database system tables.
 Query:
 ```sql
 SELECT